 Flickerin’ Shadows for DUSK which will be performed in Nottingham on 21st December 2017 as The life and work of (fictional) photographer Smith seen through seven photos he took at dusk.

 Backwater for Story Cities finds water, and compassion, at the end of a side street.

-David has 2 stories in No Spider Harmed in the Making of this Book, Stowaway, and one for which we have yet to fix on a title.
+David has 2 stories in No Spider Harmed in the Making of this Book

 For 35 years David was a work psychologist.
 That gave him a license to mind other people’s business.
 He comes from Wales and lives in Bath and SW France.
 His collection of short stories was shortlisted for the Impress Prize, Brittle Star magazine published his story ‘Florence, who made mustard’.
 David has also had two stories, ‘Removed’ and ‘Call me Dolores’ in An Eclectic Mix – Volume One, ed Lindsay Fairgrieve, Audio Arcadia 2015 and 3 flash stories in Flash: The International Short-Short Story Magazine: ‘The Epic’, ‘Fabio on the Train from Colico’ and ‘What Kind of Tea Gran?’
 (October 2015) His characters from Border Country, Buck, Rhys and Lewis, also feature in his 2016 charity publication, A Baker’s Dozen: Thirteen stories about scones.